Abu Dhabi: Where Is The Market Going?

 Online systems were starting

-Some applications started to be submitted through online portals, but often the hard copies of the paper works were still required to be submitted too.
+Some applications started to be submitted through online portals, but hard copies of all the paper work were still required to be submitted too.
 As with many emerging technologies, there were teething problems along the way, with systems being down, but on the whole we could all see that it was moving in the right direction.
 However, still lots of processes relating to trade licenses and visas were still not automated.

 Abu Dhabi Free Zones

-The free zones in Abu Dhabi were: TWOFOUR54, Masdar City, Abu Dhabi Airport Free Zone, ICAD and KIZAD.
+The free zones in Abu Dhabi were: TWOFOUR54, Masdar City, Abu Dhabi Airport Free Zone, ICAD and KIZAD (now Kezad).
 ADGM had been only been announced.